assaltpldev/SchoolShootingSymulator/README.md

 ﻿# SchoolShootingSymulator

+This game wasn't made to spread and promote violence but to de-stress, for sure it may prevent people from taking weapons and shooting out their shool if they can do it safe and in game.

+We just don't want another massacre in the real school, and thats why this game was made.

-#Warning dont play this game if you get offended eaisly.
+Warning dont play this game if you get offended eaisly.
-Fun Edgy game based on Columbine Shooting .

 Its currectly on Alpha So there might be some inssues.
-Game is based on Source Engine 2013.
+Game based on Source Engine 2013.
-Have Fun and dont get Triggered.